Release Date: 11/18/2014

 This is where the story starts off with several of your companions.
-Many dialog choices are brought to you to ease you into how this is done.
+Many dialog choices are brought to you to ease you in to how this is done.
 It’s actually quite easier to understand over the last two games.
 Symbols will easily tell you what your choice will do.
-A heart will advance a romance, branching arrows could lead to anything, a question mark is an investigation, etc. While dialog and story is a huge part of Dragon Age so is combat and exploration.
+A heart will advance a romance, branching arrows could lead to anything, a question mark is an investigation, etc. While dialog and story are a huge part of Dragon Age so are combat and exploration.

 Inquisition is huge.
 Twice the size of Origins and DA2 combined.
 There are several areas you can explore but these are large maps that take hours to completely explore.
 There are hundreds of side quests on top of the dozen story missions.
 The meat of the game is actually the side quests.
 If you skip these you are missing 80% of the game.
 Of course, not all side missions can be blown through.
 Some require accessing new areas which require being cleared or accessed through the War Table missions.
 The War Table allows you to send either Josyphene, Cullen, or Liliana on missions to open up new areas in maps or acquire items.